Skip to main content

 Golden Celery vegetable Jan 18 Feb 22 Transplant May 18 – May 28

-Golden Detroit Beets root_vegetable Feb 8 Feb 15 Transplant Apr 11 – Apr 16
+Golden Detroit Beets root vegetable Feb 8 Feb 15 Transplant Apr 11 – Apr 16

-Golden Globe Turnips root_vegetable Feb 8 Feb 15 Transplant Apr 1 – Apr 6
+Golden Globe Turnips root vegetable Feb 8 Feb 15 Transplant Apr 1 – Apr 6

 Golden Hubbard Winter Squash squash Feb 15 Feb 22 Transplant Jun 2